cogent3/cogent3/doc/examples/phylo_by_ls.rst

 .. doctest::

     >>> score, tree = ls.trex(a = 5, k = 1)
-    3 trees of size 4 at start
-    15 trees of size 5 ... done
     >>> assert score < 1e-4

 We won't display this tree, because we are doing more below.